Rufflewind/imprint/docs/sound-logic-in-a-turing-complete-language.md

     (A → ⊥) → ⊥) → A

 Double-negation elimination only works in a language that supports setjmp/longjmp mechanics.
-In Rust, we could conceivably do this using `panic` and `catch_unwind` but that sounds awfully hacky (and possibly dangerous?).
+In Rust, we could conceivably do this using `resume_unwind` and `catch_unwind` but that sounds awfully hacky (avoid directly calling `panic` because that would call the panic handler, which prints a message).
 Or we could spawn a thread and catch its panic, which is really inefficient but works.

 ~~~rust
 // cargo-deps: snowflake, void